 If you feel so inclined, the project has a GoFundMe page where you can contribute to help cover the costs of the documentary’s production.

-In 2004, the York Daily Record‘s Jim Seip wrote on Kono’s time in Tule Lake and later during his training days in York, PA.
-His poetic insights on Kono’s hardest times are very much worth the read.
+In 2004, the York Daily Record‘s Jim Seip wrote on Kono’s time in Tule Lake and later during his training days in hallowed York, PA.
+His poetic insights on Kono’s hardest times are worth the read.